 I argue that two factors converge to explain the complex distribution of English PE.
-One of these is a general claim about syntax, the CL theory of phase spellout.
-This general factor interacts with a second, more particular PF factor about ['s'] in the grammar of PE speakers.
-These two things work together to permit PE in English only under very particular circumstances.
+One of these is a general claim about syntax, the CL theory.
+The second is a PF requirement of ['s], evaluated at the phase level in PE derivations.
+The tension between these two factors appropriately permits PE in English only under very particular circumstances.